LIU Sharks men's basketball: Blackbirds

 In October 2018, LIU announced that it would merge its two existing athletic programs—the LIU Brooklyn Blackbirds and LIU Post Pioneers, the latter an NCAA Division II member—effective with the 2019–20 school year.
 The merged athletic program now competes as the LIU Sharks, with the new colors of blue and gold, with Kellogg becoming the Sharks' first head men's basketball coach.
+The Sharks inherited the Division I and Northeast Conference memberships formerly held by the Blackbirds.

-Blackbirds Postseason
+Blackbirds postseason

-NCAA Division I Tournament results
+NCAA Division I tournament results

 The Blackbirds appeared in the NCAA Division I tournament seven times.
 Their combined record was 0–7.